TryggviMS/Verkefni-7/README.md

  pöntunarsíða, síða 3;

 github vesen;
-git remote add origin [//your github url]
+git remote add origin [//your github url] .
-//pull those changes
+//pull those changes.
-git pull origin master
+git pull origin master .
-//now, push your work to your new repo git push origin master.
+//now, push your work to your new repo. git push origin master .